Beraliv/beraliv.dev/packages/blog2/src/content/2022-09-10-with-or-without-enums.md

 Otherwise, follow the approach with [Numeric enum => object + as const + Values](#numeric-enum-=>-object-+-as-const-+-values).

 It will definitely increase your bundle size.
-But again, it will keep you code safe by eliminating assignment of any number.
+But again, it will keep you code type-safe by eliminating assignment of any number.

 ## What about ambient enums